ad1217/SotM_Playfield/README.md

 https://boardgamegeek.com/thread/813176/card-templates/, but have been converted to SVG and rather heavily modified/cleaned up.

-There are some example input jsons in the `testInputs` folder of this repo.
+There are some example input files in the `example` folder of this repo.

-## Playfield
+## Playfield (currently down for maintenance)

 Can load decks created by the generator.
 In theory, can play any deck from Tabletop Simulator, with minor effort (it needs to be pointed at